-The parties will have the opportunity to submit a written or recorded Impact/Mitigation Statement, which may be submitted up to the start of the hearing.
+The parties will also be asked to submit a written or recorded Impact/Mitigation Statement, which may be submitted up to the start of the hearing.

 Throughout the hearing, the parties with their advisor(s) and support person, if applicable, will be in separate rooms.